-Croissant dough can be very intimidating but all you need is time, a little bit of muscle strength and patience and you are guaranteed to make this beautiful pastry at home.
+Croissant dough can be very intimidating but all you need is time, a little bit of muscle strength, patience and you are guaranteed to make this beautiful pastry at home.
 This croissant dough is an easier method yet yields a flaky and buttery pastry.

 Finally, I have gathered the courage to tackle this croissant dough project that I have been putting aside for a looong time now.
 I love croissants.
 I love anything that is buttery and flaky, period.